DavidTJGriffin/code-wars/README.md

 ## Optimizations

-I revisit problems to simplify logic and explore cleaner solutions.
+I revisit problems to simplify logic and explore cleaner and more optimized solutions.
 Clarity over cleverness.

 ## Lessons Learned

 There’s always more than one way to solve a problem.
 Even simple challenges teach me new ways to think.
+I tend to initially approach problems with a brute force approach.
+I am working on building proficiency with algorithmic patterns in order to produce more optimized solutions.
+I am building an increasing pattern matching perception in terms of problem solving.